theforeman/hammer-cli/README.md

 This architecture allows for easy customization according to your application.
 Nearly any Ruby script can be turned into a Hammer command, so the possibilities are endless.

 Available plugins are currently:
   - [hammer-cli-foreman](https://github.com/theforeman/hammer-cli-foreman) - commands corresponding to Foreman API
-  - [hammer-cli-katello-bridge](https://github.com/theforeman/hammer-cli-katello-bridge) - set of commands provided by Katello CLI
+  - [hammer-cli-katello](https://github.com/theforeman/hammer-cli-katello) - commands for managing Katello

 You also can easily add custom commands for your specific use, such as bulk actions or admin tasks.